Liberal and progressive Islam in Europe: Young People Against Anti-Semitism and Xenophobia

 Siavosh Derakhti (born July 3, 1991) is a Swedish social activist, founder of Young People Against Anti-Semitism and Xenophobia.
 In recognition of his activism to reduce antisemitism and xenophobia, the government of Sweden presented him in 2013 with the Raoul Wallenberg Award.
 The selection committee said Derakhti set a "positive example" in his hometown of Malmö and throughout Sweden.
 "He is a role model for others," the Wallenberg Award committee wrote, "showing through his actions and determination that one person can make a difference."

 United Kingdom

 Progressive British Muslims

 Progressive British Muslims (PBM) was a group of Liberal British Muslims that formed following the London terrorist attacks of July 7, 2005.
-The organisation was founded and is chaired by Farmida Bi, an expert in Islamic Finance to provide a voice for progressive Muslims who she felt were unrepresented by existing faith organisations.
+The organisation was founded and chaired by Farmida Bi, an expert in Islamic Finance to provide a voice for progressive Muslims who she felt were unrepresented by existing faith organisations.

+Its politics promoted collaboration between Muslim and non-Muslim cultures in Britain.
+As of March 2012, the organization appeared to be defunct.

 British Muslims for Secular Democracy

 Founded in 2006, British Muslims for Secular Democracy is a not-for-profit organisation dedicated to supporting secularism in the United Kingdom.
 It was founded in 2006 by Nasreen Rehman and Yasmin Alibhai-Brown.
 The group believes the diversity of views among British Muslims is not adequately represented to wider British society and that their image is distorted.
 The organization is one of the growing number of feminist and progressive Muslim organizations.